matchmore/documentation/overview.md

 [*&nbsp;*{: .fa .fa-exclamation-circle} Discover our SDKs                   ](#sdks-integration-configuration){: .btn .btn-orange .btn-cta}

 ### Understanding Matchmore
-Matchmore helps you model any geolocated or proximity-based applications, by taking advantage of advanced location-based publish/subscribe model, create any type of interactions for connected objects from smartphones to any sensors and everything in between.
+Matchmore helps you to model any geolocated or proximity-based applications, by taking advantage of advanced location-based publish/subscribe model.
+Create any type of interactions for connected objects (Internet of Things) from smartphones to any sensors and everything in between.

 {: #in-depth-publish-subscribe}
 #### In-depth Publish/subscribe